git-user-kriss/subscribersvalidator/README.md

 bin/magento subscribers:validation
 ```

-which will create a new log file at '/var/log/suspicious-emails.log' and store suspicious log files
+which will create a new log file at '/var/log/suspicious-emails.log' and store suspicious e-mail address